Welcome to ApproachAvoid.com

 EROI = Quantity of Energy Supplied/Quantity of Energy Used in the Supply Process

-Lower EROI for energy sources means additional energy/resources needed to be invested within that particular energy sector.
+Lower EROI for energy sources means additional energy/resources will be needed to be invested within that particular energy sector.
 Thus, less all around benefits to other areas outside of extraction.

 -------